s3-seminar/s3-seminar.github.io/index.md

 aside: false
 ---

-The goal of S³ is to welcome recognized researchers, PhD students and post-docs on the field of signal processing, data science and its applications.
-It is open to everyone and is usually hosted Friday morning 11:00 am, "Salle des séminaire" C4.01 (C stairs, 4th floor), CentraleSupélec, Breguet Building.
+The goal of the S³ Seminar is to welcome recognized researchers, but also post-docs and PhD students, around the field of signal processing, data science, and its applications.
+It is open to everyone and is usually hosted every Friday morning at 11:00 am, « Salle des séminaires du L2S » Room C4.01, Breguet Building, CentraleSupélec.

-_NB: Due to the health situation, the seminar went online only.
+_NB: Due to the Covid-19 pandemic, the seminar went online only.
 We use the [Hestia](https://hestia.universite-paris-saclay.fr/) service from University Paris-Saclay, which is **web based and does not require an account for the audience**._